Signed-eliminable graphs and free multiplicities on the braid arrangement: Signed-eliminable graphs

 Now it suffices to show that there are no vertices $i_1,\ldots,i_n\ (n \ge 2)$ such that $i_1 \prec i_2 \prec \cdots \prec i_n \prec i_1$.
 If such vertices exist, then repeated use of the argument above implies that $i_1 \prec i_n \prec i_1$ (when $n$ is even) or $i_1 \prec i_2 \prec i_n \prec i_1$ (when $n$ is odd).
 However, this is impossible by definition of $\prec$. \owari

 \begin{lemma} Let $j$ be a maximal vertex of the poset $\{i|\{i,l\}\in E_G\}$ defined by $\prec$ in Lemma \ref{porder} and $G'$ the graph obtained from $G$ by deleting the edge $\{j,l\}$.
-Then $G'$ is also bicolor-eliminable with the same bicolor-elimination ordering $\nu$. \end{lemma}
+Then $G'$ is also signed-eliminable with the same signed-elimination ordering $\nu$. \end{lemma}

 \textbf{Proof}.
-By the definition of the bicolor-eliminable graph, it is sufficient to consider the induced subgraph $G'|_{\{i,j,l\}}$ for any $i$ with $\nu(i) <\nu(l)$.
-The classification of every possible case for $G|_{\{i,j,l\}}$ shows that the induced subgraph $G'|_{\{i,j,l\}}$ does not satisfy the conditions of Definition \ref{bichordal} only if $\{i,j\}$ and $\{j,l\}$ are edges of the same color and $\{i,l\}$ is an edge of the other color in $G|_{\{i,j,l\}}$.
+By the definition of the signed-eliminable graph, it is sufficient to consider the induced subgraph $G'|_{\{i,j,l\}}$ for any $i$ with $\nu(i) <\nu(l)$.
+The classification of every possible case for $G|_{\{i,j,l\}}$ shows that the induced subgraph $G'|_{\{i,j,l\}}$ does not satisfy the conditions of Definition \ref{bichordal} only if $\{i,j\}$ and $\{j,l\}$ are edges of the same sign and $\{i,l\}$ is an edge of the other sign in $G|_{\{i,j,l\}}$.
 However, we have assumed that $j$ is a maximal vertex of the poset $\{i|\{i,l\}\in E_G\}$ defined by $\prec$, which completes the proof. \owari

 \textbf{Proof of Theorem \ref{key1}}.
 Apply Lemma \ref{key-1} repeatedly to edges $\{\{i,l\} \in E_G|\nu(i)<\nu(l)\}$. \owari